tezos-checker/checker/docs/spec/functional_spec.rst

 -------------------

 Deactivate a currently active burrow.
-Fails if the burrow does not exist, if it is already inactive, if it is overburrowed, if it has kit outstanding, if it has collateral sent off to auctions, or if the sender is not the burrow owner.
-If deactivation is successful, make a tez payment to the given address.
+Fails if the burrow does not exist, if it is already inactive, if it is overburrowed, if it has kit outstanding, or if it has collateral sent off to auctions.
+If deactivation is successful, emits an FA2 transfer to the given address.

 ``deactivate_burrow: (pair nat address)``